SCKelemen/clix/README.md

 ## Introduction

 `clix` is an opinionated, batteries-optional framework for building nested CLI applications using plain Go.
 It provides a declarative API for describing commands, flags, and arguments while handling configuration hydration, interactive prompting, and contextual execution hooks for you.
+The generated Go reference documentation lives on [pkg.go.dev](https://pkg.go.dev/github.com/SCKelemen/clix), which always reflects the latest published API surface.

 ### Inspired by